 Your risk assessment should take into account who might be affected, how many people might be affected and the ways it might affect them.
 There will always be other risks for you to consider, such as the risk to your reputation, or financial loss, but your first response should be to look at the risk to individuals and think about any steps you can take to reduce that risk or help them in some other way.

-Whether or not it’s a high-risk situation depends on what the personal data is and what could potentially happen with that data.
-If you decide it’s unlikely there will be a negative impact on those concerned, you might categorise it as low risk.
+Whether or not it’s a high-risk situation depends on what the personal information is and what could potentially happen with it.
+If you decide it’s unlikely there'll be a negative impact on those concerned, you might categorise it as low risk.
 However, if the potential consequences are very significant, you might consider the overall risk assessment to be high, even if it’s unlikely to happen.
 Follow our guide on what to do in the 72 hours after a personal data breach, which includes advice on letting people know about the breach.

 In every situation, levels of risk can vary and your decisions might change as new information becomes available.